-The Cape Winelands Disaster Management Centre (CWDMC) consists of the centre and four permanent staff members assisted by an intern.
+The Cape Winelands Disaster Management Centre (CWDMC) consists of a Disaster Management Centre and four permanent staff members assisted by an intern.
 The purpose of the CWDMC is to ensure the coordination of multidisciplinary and multisectoral risk reduction through integrated institutional capacity for disaster risk management, disaster risk assessment, response and recovery.